Speaking-Help/hermes/README.md

 - Post ("/train") with audio file (short snippet, around 4-8 seconds of clear and constant speaking) | trains an instance of the voice cloner.
 - Post ("/upload") with audio file of a phrase to transcribe | returns text transcribed by OpenAI's Whisper
 - Post ("/grammarlyify") with incorrect text snippet | returns fixed text snippet
 - Post ("/toAudio") with correct text | recieve text in the sound of their voice
+- Post request to OpenAI's API for chatbot.

 # User Flow in Demo App